flenniken/statictea/docs/functions.md

 Create a float from a number string.
 If the string is not a number, return the default.

 ~~~
-float(numString: string, default: optional any) any
+float = func(numString: string, default: optional any) any
 ~~~

 Examples: